2025–26 First League of the Federation of Bosnia and Herzegovina

-The 2025–26 First League of the Federation of Bosnia and Herzegovina will be the 26th season of the First League of the Federation of Bosnia and Herzegovina, the second tier football league of Bosnia and Herzegovina.
-The season will begin on 23 August 2025.
+The 2025–26 First League of the Federation of Bosnia and Herzegovina (known as the Wwin First League for sponsorship reasons) was the 26th season of the First League of the Federation of Bosnia and Herzegovina, the second tier football league of Bosnia and Herzegovina.
+The season began on 23 August 2025 and ended on 7 June 2026.

+Čelik Zenica were crowned champions, winning their first championship title and earning promotion to the Premier League of Bosnia and Herzegovina.